Stakers-space/staking-scripts/monitor/service_log/README.md

 ├── -f|--targets_file:   absolute path to the file with a list of occurrences to check in a log ├── -d|--executor_trigger_periode: [seconds] | interval within which trigger_count for the key defined in the target file must occur (e.g. 60 occurances in 60 seconds)
 ├── -p|--executor_trigger_pause [seconds] | delay time after execution - time for service estabilishment
-└── -b|--service_data | directory path to the service data
+├── -b|--service_data | directory path to the service data
+├── -c|--peers_tracking | enable peers tracking [0/1].
+Peers count is kept in /tmp/beacon_peers.txt and is used by other utils, such as [Node state snapshots](https://github.com/Stakers-space/staking-scripts/tree/main/monitor/node_state_snapshots)
+└── -m|--peers_mincount | Minimum number of peers, below the count a warning is printed
 ```

 ## Installation